Skip to content Skip to sidebar Skip to footer

 If there are, simply check for any zippers, chuck them into the wash under the delicate setting and air dry them afterwards.
 Never use heat.

 Not machine washable?
 Well, cleaning codes are more common when it comes to upholstery fabric.
-They are the standard and have been used for over 50 years.
+They have been the standard for over 50 years.

 Here they are:

-• WS – Fabrics with the “WS” label can be cleaned with water-based or solvent-based cleaners.
+• WS – You can clean fabrics with the “WS” label using water-based or solvent-based cleaners.
 Using mild detergents and mild dry-cleaning solvents are effective in spot cleaning this type of fabric.

-• X – Typically seen on delicate fabrics like silk, the “X” means it shouldn’t be cleaned with any form of cleaning agent.
-This can cause the fabric to shrink or stain.
-It should either be vacuumed / brushed lightly or professionally cleaned.
+• X – Typically found on delicate fabrics like silk, the “X” indicates that you should avoid using any cleaning agents, as they can cause the fabric to shrink or stain.
+Instead, vacuum, brush lightly, or have it professionally cleaned.

 These cleaning codes serve as general guidelines, and they offer general advice.
 For more specific information, consult the internet!